Fonsecaaa/Fonsecaaa/README.md

 # About Me:
-I'm currently studying in ISEP for a 🎓 Bachelor in Telecommunications and Informatics Engineering 📡💻<br>My favourite areas are Cybersecurity 🔐 and Networking 🌐<br>I'm taking the CEH (Certified Ethical Hacker) 🕵️‍♂️💻 in ISEP Academy !<br>
+I'm currently studying in ISEP for a 🎓 Bachelor in Telecommunications and Informatics Engineering 📡💻<br>My favourite areas are Cybersecurity 🔐 and Networking 🌐<br>CEH Certified<br>

 After the CEH i'm planning in taking the HTB CWES (Hack The Box Certified Web Exploitation Specialist) to improve my skills in bug bounty hunting 👾 and web application pentesting 🌐🔐.